tigerman9854/MSA-SMT/README.md

 # MSA-SMT
-A project for CS 517, Theory of Computation at Oregon State University.
+A project for Theory of Computation (CS 517) at Oregon State University.

 ## About
 MSA-SMT is a tool that aligns multiple sequences of DNA or RNA using the [Z3 Prover](https://github.com/Z3Prover/z3) as a backend.
 The tool formulates multiple sequence alignment (MSA) as a satisfiability modulo theory (SMT) problem which can be solved (somewhat efficiently) by Z3.